azhx/blagoblag/content/drafts/surviving-struts-cve.rst

-Now, perhaps there are things on the detection front that could be done to allow us to notice slightly more quickly than the amount of time it takes to ship 143 million people's data off the network, but I'm not going to focus on that.
+Now, perhaps there are things on the detection front that could be done to allow us to notice slightly more quickly than the amount of time it takes to ship 143 million people's data off the network, but I'm not going to focus on monitoring or incident response.
 I want to explore just what it would take to make this foot hold of arbitrary code execution on our application web server useless.

 There's two routes I see to making our system resilient.
 One involves some crypto, the other involves a distributed system (and a tiny bit of crypto).
 The